 All new games will get a default title: 'Untitled game'.
 If you want to change the title of your game, then click on the pencil icon next to the title.

 All new games are created with two default roles: 'Player 1' and 'Player 2'.
 You can define your own roles by clicking on the 'Edit Roles' button.

 You can change the title and colour of existing roles and you can add or delete roles.
 If you wish to create a single-player game, then delete other roles.

-For each game, a built-in role of a Facilitator can be added.
-The role is responsible for the facilitation of the game when it is being played.
+For each game, a built-in role of a Facilitator role can be added.
+The role is responsible for the facilitation of the game and can interact with other players during gameplay.

 3. Add screens

 Gamoteca games are defined by a flow of screens that have to be connected with one and other.
 You can define screens for each user separately.
 To add a new screen, click on the '+' icon below the title of a role.

 The screen editor opens up.
 Here you can define the content of each screen.

 Each screen has different components: